Doubly robust identification of treatment effects from multiple environments: Methodology

+where $k$ is a uniformly bounded reproducing kernel corresponding to $\HH$, and $(V',Z')$ is an independent copy of $(V,Z)$.
 A long line of work has proposed methods to estimate invariant predictors, especially when the optimal predictor is linear.
 These methods broadly fall into two categories: hypothesis test-based methods~\citep{peters2016causal,heinze2018invariant,pfister2019invariant} and optimization-based methods~\citep{arjovsky2019invariant,ghassami2017learning,rothenhausler2019causal,rothenhausler2021anchor,pfister2021stabilizing,yin2024optimization,shen2023causality,gu2024causality}.
 Our approach falls in the latter category, with a fundamental distinction.
 While all these works utilize the invariance principle to improve prediction in unseen environments and generalize to new settings, we aim to identify a treatment effect within the observed environments.
 This is reflected in our loss function, as it does not measure the quality of the predictor~(e.g. using a least squares loss).
-Nonetheless, our invariance loss could also be of interest in the domain generalization literature as it retains the benefits of the invariance loss in \citet{gu2024causality} while significantly simplifying their optimization procedure.
+Nonetheless, our invariance loss could also be of interest in the domain generalization literature as it retains the benefits of the invariance loss in \cite{gu2024causality} while significantly simplifying their optimization procedure.

-\paragraph{A fully differentiable loss} When searching over all possible subsets of covariates is computationally infeasible, we propose a continuous relaxation of the optimization problem in~\Cref{eq:lossmeasf} that can be efficiently solved using gradient descent.
-Specifically, we select the nodes as \(Z_w \defeq B(w) \odot Z\), where $Z=(X,T)$ and the \(j\)-th component of \(B(w) \in \{0,1\}^{d+1}\) is sampled independently from a Bernoulli distribution with probability \(\operatorname{sigmoid}(w_j)\).
-We parametrize the conditional mean using a neural network $f_\theta$ and we aim to solve the following optimization problem:
+\paragraph{A fully differentiable loss} When searching over all possible subsets of covariates is computationally infeasible, we optimize a continuous relaxation of the invariance loss using gradient descent.
+Specifically, we relax the subset search over the observed covariates by setting \(X_w \defeq B(w)\odot X\), where the \(j\)-th component of \(B(w)\in\{0,1\}^d\) is sampled independently from a Bernoulli distribution with probability \(\operatorname{sigmoid}(w_j)\).
+We parametrize the pooled conditional mean of \(T\) given \(X_w\) using a neural network $f_\theta$, and replace the maximum over environments by an average to obtain a smoother loss:

+where \((X',T')\) is an independent copy of \((X,T)\).
+We then minimize the loss using gradient descent to obtain:

-Since the weights are discrete, direct differentiation is not possible.
+Similarly, we obtain the parameters $w_y^{\ramen}$ by minimizing the corresponding $Y$-invariance relaxed loss; see~\Cref{apx:implementation} for details.
+Since the mask \(B(w)\) is discrete, direct differentiation with respect to \(w\) is not possible.
 To overcome this, we use a Gumbel approximation~\citep{jang2017categorical, maddison2017the,gu2024causality}, where the \(j\)-th component of \(B(w)\) is approximated as: